 Sonoma County Waste Management Agency is working to make it easier for residents to safely dispose of unwanted medication and needles.
 To do this in the best possible way, your input is needed.
 Please fill out this short 3-4 minute survey to let us know which disposal options would work best for you and to share your thoughts on this issue.
 Your responses will remain anonymous.

-Staff Report, Resolution, and Presentation to the Board of Supervisors
+Staff Reports, Resolutions, and Presentations to the Board of Supervisors

-View the information and materials presented during the Board of Supervisors Meeting 10/4/16 below.
+View the information and materials presented during the Board of Supervisors Meetings below.

 For media requests related to the development of the ordinance please contact 707-565-6625.